kestisgabriel/budge/README.md

 Authentication and data persistance beyond client-side storage is dependant on environment variables retrieved from Kinde and Drizzle - and will not work when running the app locally.

-## Contributing to the repository

-`bun run c` - runs a QoL shell script prompting you for a commit message before commiting.
-Shorthand for `git add . && git commit -m $commit_message`

 ### Updating the database

-`bun drizzle-kit generate` - generates new migration `bun migrate.ts` - runs the migration file
+`bun drizzle-kit generate` - generates new migration

+`bun migrate.ts` - runs the migration file

 `bunx drizzle-kit studio` - runs the ORM DB GUI locally

+## Contributing

+`bun run c` - QoL shell script that prompts for a commit message before commiting.
+Shorthand for `git add . && git commit -m $commit_message`